r-40021/new-portfolio-and-blog/content/about.en.md

 That's the gist of it.

-Please note that this is a personal blog where the administrator writes freely, so there is no accurate, objective information that could be used for academic research, for example.
+Please note that this is a personal blog where the owner writes freely, so there is no accurate, objective information that could be used for academic research, for example.

 (Well, I don't expect people who are looking for that kind of information to come to this site...)